frederickaplan/notes-on-rfc/files/RFC-on-RFC-Formating.md

 ### Markdown Rules

-- Lists need to have an empty line before them or the markdown renderer doesn't recognize them as lists:
+- Lists need to have an empty line before them or the markdown renderer doesn't recognize them as lists

 ## Question and Answers